AlticeLabsProjects/kyoto/README.md

 In this case `bnum=1000000` configures 1 million hash buckets (should be set to about twice the number of expected keys) and `msiz=256m` sets the size of the memory mapped region (larger is better, provided you have enough RAM).
 Like the B-tree database above, performance considerations about data durability options also apply here.

-Another example, this time for an in-memory cache hash database limited to 256MB of stored data (LRU-based):
+As another example, you might opt for an in-memory cache hash database specifically constrained to store up to 256MB of data, utilizing an LRU (Least Recently Used) strategy.

     $ /usr/local/bin/ktserver -log /var/log/ktserver.log -ls '*#bnum=100000#capsiz=256m'